hazelweakly/hazelweakly.me/src/blog/the-power-of-being-new--a-proven-recipe-for-high-impact.md

 - I have years of experience in internalizing other people's workflows and improving them without wrecking them.
 I am _very_ good at it.
 - Most importantly?
 It didn't require a lot of deep context, and I knew how to implement changes in a way that was opt-in without breaking individual workflows.

-The other time I delivered strong results immediately after being hired was when I came into a company, onboarded myself, broke major communication silos, internalized a very poorly communicated product, repaired trust between multiple teams, and broke a 3 month roadblock.
+The other time I delivered strong results immediately after being hired was when I came into a company, onboarded myself, broke major communication silos, internalised a very poorly communicated product, repaired trust between multiple teams, and broke a 3 month roadblock.
 In my first 2 weeks.
 I became the tech lead of the infrastructure team in those first two weeks as well.
 I had to reshape some mental models, coach and mentor some people, and start improving some practices while planning for 2 weeks, 3 months, and 6 months down the road concurrently.

-Again, a lot of that didn't require deep context in order to _start_ the changing process and know where to go; the important part was to utilize my empathy, listen to others, understand their viewpoints, and solve their problems.
+Again, a lot of that didn't require deep context in order to _start_ the changing process and know where to go; the important part was to utilise my empathy, listen to others, understand their viewpoints, and solve their problems.
 That's the magic, by the way.

 I'm going to break this down into a series of steps.